SoundHound AI (SOUN)

 SoundHound AI Net Cash Position

-12. Key Takeaways from SoundHound AI’s Q3 Results
+11. Key Takeaways from SoundHound AI’s Q4 Results

-SoundHound AI’s price-to-sales ratio based on the next 12 months is 22.5x.
-This valuation tells us it’s a bit of a market darling with a lot of good news priced in - you can find more timely opportunities elsewhere.
+SoundHound AI’s price-to-sales ratio based on the next 12 months is 16.9x.
+At this valuation, there’s a lot of good news priced in - you can find more timely opportunities elsewhere.